 North Las Vegas Municipal Code pertaining to 06.08.120 Animal Waste, Odor and Noise

-- After the parties have been to mediation and the situation continues the complaining party along with an Animal Control Officer will issue a citation to the dog owner.
+- After the parties have been to mediation and if the situation continues, the complaining party along with an Animal Control Officer, will issue a citation to the dog owner.
 The complaining party could receive a subpoena to testify in court.

 Yes, the City of North Las Vegas has a mandatory spay/neuter ordinance that requires all dog and cats to be spayed or neutered.

 Is There a Leash Law in North Las Vegas?

 All pets regardless of age or size, must be leashed at all times, unless confined on or within the owners' property.
 Permitting animals to run at large is unlawful, which could result in a fine up to $1137.00 per offense.